Santific/vote_system/README.md

 <p>Install Postgres database.
-Provide user with admin rights - postgres: admin123.
+Provide user with read and write rights - postgres: admin123.
 It must contain schema "public"</p>
 <p></p>
 <p>for start application use: mvn clean spring-boot:run</p>
 <p>Ithen use information below to test it:</p>